brianwisti/dendron-hugo/content/post/2020/07/tangling-code-from-hugo-content-with-raku.md

 I can grab the named capture `filename` of my matched `shortcode` regex with `$/<shortcode><filename>` — or `~$<shortcode><filename>`, depending on your preferred syntax.

-This is all possible in languages like Perl with assorted flags, but I haven't seen parsing treated so well by default since maybe *REBOL*.
+This is all possible in languages like Perl with assorted flags, but I haven't seen parsing treated so well by default since maybe [Rebol]({{< relref "/card/rebol.md" >}}).

 Anyways, let's run this thing.